zippiehq/cartesi-lambada-coprocessor/README.md

 ## Contract development

+Devnet testing environment is based on [local Anvil state](./tests/anvil/avs-and-eigenlayer-deployed-anvil-state.json), used by Anvil docker compose service.
+That state inlcudes:
+- Deployment of core Eigenlayer contracts
+- Deployment of AVS contracts

+In case source code of AVS contracts is changed, AVS must be re-deployed to local Anvil state by running `make deploy-avs`.

-If either source code of AVS contracts is changed or new verison of `eigenlayer-middleware` is used, devnet testing environment must be updated by running `make deploy-all`.
-This will generate new [Anvil state](./tests/anvil/avs-and-eigenlayer-deployed-anvil-state.json), used by Anvil docker compose service.
+In case new verion of `eigenlayer-middleware` is used, appropriate verison of Eigenlayer contracts must be re-deployed by running `make deploy-eigenlayer` and then `make deploy-avs` (or by executing single `make deploy-all` command).